linaro-marketing/serverless-nextjs-i18n-ssg-ssr-starter/README.md

 ## Deployment

-In order to deploy the project you can simply run:
+The `BUILD_ENV` should correlate to an `environments/.env.develop` file, containing your `NEXT_PUBLIC_SITE_URL` at a minimum.
+This URL will be prepended to `sitemap.xml` entries and used as the root domain in `next.config.js`.

+### Multi-env

+If you are deploying a multi-environment project (e.g staging/production versions of the app), you should utilise the `deploy.sh` script.

+You need to create a separate S3 bucket for storing your multi-env `.serverless` cache folders.

+Edit the `deploy.sh` script with the path to your s3 bucket.

+Then you will be able to deploy your app using:

 ```
 BUILD_ENV=develop ./deploy.sh
 ```

+### Single env

-Or if you are only deploying to a single environment you could run:
+If you are only deploying to a single environment you could run:

 ```
 BUILD_ENV=main npx serverless
 ```

-The `BUILD_ENV` should correlate to an `environments/.env.develop` file, containing your `NEXT_PUBLIC_SITE_URL` at a minimum.
-This URL will be prepended to `sitemap.xml` entries and used as the root domain in `next.config.js`.

-You will also need to create a separate S3 bucket for storing your multi-env `.serverless` cache folders.
-See the `deploy.sh` script for more details.
+#### Credits

 Originally forked from [github.com/Xairoo/nextjs-i18n-static-page-starter](https://github.com/Xairoo/nextjs-i18n-static-page-starter)